The Project

 “The base case will result in a significant increase in the road freight transport task through the City of Port Lincoln.
 Additionally, grain transport by road only is a slower task and would be expected to result in longer trucking hours as well as longer handling and ship loading hours.
 These combined changes will impact noise, safety, traffic access and congestion within the City of Port Lincoln.

 The development of the Port Spencer deep water port provides the opportunity to divert significant truck movements away from Port Lincoln.
+Due to the closer proximity to where grain is harvested, approximately 100 million tonnes will no longer need to be shipped by road.
+This will provide a significant reduction in road wear on the Eyre Peninsula.

 Environmental Management

 Peninsula Ports will be applying stringent environmental management practices aligned and in adherence with environmental best-practice requirements.
+Peninsula Ports approval to build the port has been updated with the requirement to build by August 2025, and be fully completed by August 2030.

 The updated Public Environmental Report which manages social and environmental matters, was approved by the Minister for Planning and Local Government in August 2020.